lelehehe/AspNetCorePostgreSQLDockerApp/README.md

 4. Run `docker-compose up`

 1. Navigate to http://localhost:5000 (http://192.168.99.100:5000 if using Docker Toolbox) in your browser to view the site.

+##myNote

+1. Postgres data change is out side the container, using a volumn
+2. start to use logger.logDebug()..